Terms and spelling

 Corner of Columbus Street and Cook Street

-Must, need, legally required
+Mandatory language – need, must, legally required

-- need
+Use need

-You must have a valid Driver Licence.
+You must have a valid driver licence.

 You are legally entitled to a refund.